-Almost 1.7 million Americans sustain a traumatic brain injury (TBI) every year, and most of those individuals recover quickly with minimal problems.
-Thankfully, for people with a more serious brain injury, rehabilitation medicine offers better options for treatment and community reentry than ever before, meaning that more and more people with TBI are able to return to the loving environment of their homes and resume happy and fulfilling lives.
+Almost 1.5 million Americans sustain a traumatic brain injury (TBI) every year, leaving 80,000 to 90,000 people with the onset of long-term disabilities.
+However, today, rehabilitation medicine offers better options for treatment and community reentry than ever before, meaning that more people with TBI are able to return to the loving environment of their homes and resume happy and fulfilling lives.

 If your loved one has experienced a TBI, you may be wondering how you should rearrange your home environment.
 Depending on each unique injury, TBI can impact one’s mood, behavior, capacity to communicate or socialize, physical or cognitive abilities, or sensory perception—and physical and cognitive changes may persist over a period of months or years.

 Home safety is of utmost importance after TBI.
 You should arrange each room to enable your loved one to function as independently as possible.
 As a general rule, you will need to eliminate clutter, create safe, unobstructed passageways, and create a sense of order to help your loved one perform daily activities.
 A labeled place for every personal item—such as wallet, phone, and keys—and posted step-by-step instructions for household tasks can help overcome common problems.